Startup veteran founder/investor Wendy Tan White joins BGF Ventures

 “US proliferation of seed funds and micro VC from 2011 onwards fuelled volume of startups with seed funding and gave them a lifeline but at some point all these companies need to be funded again at series A to scale, typically these companies use seed funding for finding product market fit, revenue is not the priority, they will use any revenue to grow or innovate rather than generate profits so need to go for venture again to scale.
 Volume of A funds has not grown at the necessary rate to fund the increase in seed funded companies.
 Also series A investors remain discerning, it’s become cheap and easy to get seed funding which is great for experimentation but series A and B investors only want the best as they are deploying larger chunks of capital,” says White.

-UK has followed suit with an increasing volume of new seed stage funds appearing over the last 2 years, stimulated by the BBB and EIF.
+The UK has followed suit with an increasing volume of new seed stage funds appearing over the last 2 years, stimulated by the BBB and EIF.
 Also the SEIS and EIS tax breaks have flooded the market with ‘money’ vs smart money, as have crowd funding platforms.

 I also asked her what is the future for U.K. VC with the withdrawal of EIF funds?

 “EIB manages the EIF which currently accounts for more than a third of investment in UK-based venture capital funds.
 Their ‘suspension/slowdown’ of funding into the UK funds of Brexit has directly impacted funds that were about to close and the companies they had committed capital too.
-Confidentially I know of 4 funds directly effected WhiteStar VC, Hoxton, SeedCamp and Notion.
-One of our EF companies lost one commitment because their investors could not close their fund in time due to the EIF suspension.
+Confidentially I know of 4 funds directly effected… One of our EF companies lost one commitment because their investors could not close their fund in time due to the EIF suspension.
 EIB agreement with Funding Circle to lend £100m through it’s P2P platform is also at risk.”

-“Funds are looking for alternative ways of capitalising, Notion has closed their fund with Middle Eastern and US capital, Draper Espirit has IPO’d so they can invest from their own balance sheet.
-Government has promised a further £400m for the British Business Bank to deploy into UK funds.
-The BBB anchored the EF Next Stage Fund Joe and I helped raise.
-They are intelligent and rigorous in how they deploy capital, the step change in demand however puts pressure on the BBB, they will need more bandwidth to keep pace.”

 0